raspberrypilearning/astro-pi-mission-zero/en/step_9.md

 1. Avoid using any methods needing input
 1. Only import from the `sense_hat`, `time`, and `random` modules
 1. Make sure you don't include any profanity or rudeness
+1. Run your program under different simulated lighting conditions to make sure it will run successfully in all cases.

 Once the rules are all green, you are ready to submit.